igfeitall/Crypto_Serverless/README.md

   ### POST /tokens (add one or many tokens to track):

-  The Cripto Serverless use a 3rd Party Token API, this is the list of symbols : https://coinlayer.com/symbols.
+  The Crypto Serverless use a 3rd Party Token API, this is the list of symbols : https://coinlayer.com/symbols.

   ```
   // example